 Family Encyclopedia >> Electronics

-1. Uninstall all leftover/unwanted programs
+1. Uninstall leftover/unwanted programs

 2. Disable startup programs